eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 ### Add Meaningful Content To Links

-To further enhance the inclusiveness of your website you should add meaningful content to your links.
-Some users set the screen readers to only read Headings and links when they visit a page.
+To further enhance the inclusiveness of your website, you should add meaningful content to your links.
+Some users set the screen readers only to read headings and links when they visit a page.

 Using "click here" is not considered descriptive, and is ineffective for a screen reader user.
-So now they will have to adjust their screen reader settings to read the whole content just to understand the context.
+So now, they will have to adjust their screen reader settings to read the entire content to understand the context.

 Non-screen reader users share a similar experience, because "click here" links are not easily scannable.

-Here are two examples of meaningful links:
+Here are two examples of important links:

 "For a complete list of all available HTML tags, visit our **HTML Tag Reference**" (source: [w3schools](https://23schools.com/) )